 Trent seems to be particularly fond of walking through tall grasses.
 His nose goes high and low to pick up as many scents as it can.
 It’s fun to watch!
 Trent is a sweet boy who likes getting pet and is gentle when taking treats from your hand.
 If you ain’t looking for nothing but a Hound dog, come in soon to meet Trent!

-Cass and Crowley are easy to walk.
-They didn’t pull on the leash at all, even when they first came out of their kennel.
-It’s good that they do nicely on the leash, because they could both use some more exercise to shed a few pounds!
-Cass and Crowley enjoyed exploring the off-leash run together.
-Crowley usually seemed to follow Cass’s lead.
+Cass is easy to walk.
+He didn’t pull on the leash at all, even when he first came out of his kennel.
+Cass enjoyed exploring the off-leash run.
 Cass is definitely more of a sniffer and was snuffling around behind the bushes for a while.
-Crowley came to stand by me more often so I could pet him.
-They are both affectionate and will give you doggy kisses.
+He is affectionate and will give you doggy kisses.
+Cass is looking for a home with either just adults or a family with older children.
+Be sure to say hello to Cass!

 Chip the ten-year-old Beagle mix may be a senior, but don’t let his age fool you.
 Chip still has springs for legs!
 When I was putting his leash on, he jumped straight up and booped my nose with his nose.
 Chip is a silly boy who starts barking when he sees or hears people in the distance.
 He also apparently doesn’t like golf carts and got a little huffy when one passed by the other side of the fence at the far end of the woodland preserve.